 Authorized Shares.
 Subject to the adjustment provisions of and the automatic increase described in our 2021 Plan, a total of 7,260,406 shares of our common stock will be reserved for issuance pursuant to our 2021 Plan.
-In addition, subject to the adjustment provisions of our 2021 Plan, the shares reserved for issuance under our 2021 Plan also will include any shares subject to awards granted under our 2015 Plan or 2006 Plan that, on or after the business day immediately prior to the effective date of the registration statement of which this prospectus forms a part, expire or otherwise terminate without having been exercised or issued in full, are tendered to or withheld by us for payment of an exercise price or for satisfying tax withholding obligations, or are forfeited to or repursuant adue to failure to vest (provided that the maximum number of shares that may be added to our 2021 Plan pursuant to outstanding awards under the 2015 Plan and 2006 Plan is 4,840,271 shares).
+In addition, subject to the adjustment provisions of our 2021 Plan, the shares reserved for issuance under our 2021 Plan also will include any shares subject to awards granted under our 2015 Plan or 2006 Plan that, on or after the business day immediately prior to the effective date of the registration statement of which this prospectus forms a part, expire or otherwise terminate without having been exercised or issued in full, are tendered to or withheld by us for payment of an exercise price or for satisfying tax withholding obligations, or are forfeited to or repurchased by us due to failure to vest (provided that the maximum number of shares that may be added to our 2021 Plan pursuant to outstanding awards under the 2015 Plan and 2006 Plan is 4,840,271 shares).
 Subject to the adjustment provisions of our 2021 Plan, the number of shares available for issuance under our 2021 Plan will also include an annual increase on the first day of each fiscal year beginning with the 2022 fiscal year and ending on the ten year anniversary of the date our board of directors approved the 2021 Plan, in an amount equal to the least of:

-- 7,260,406 shares of our common stock; - 4% of the outstanding shares of our common stock on the last day of our immediately preceding fiscal year; or - such lesser number of shares of our common stock as the administrator may determine
+- 7,260,406 shares of our common stock; - 4% of the outstanding shares of our common stock on the last day of our immediately preceding fiscal year; or - such lesser number of shares of our common stock as the administrator may determine.

 If a stock option or stock appreciation right granted under the 2021 Plan expires or becomes unexercisable without having been exercised in full or is surrendered pursuant to an exchange program or, with respect to restricted stock, RSUs or stock settled performance awards, is forfeited to, or repurchased by, us due to failure to vest, then the unpurchased shares (or for awards other than stock options or stock appreciation rights, the forfeited or repurchased shares) which were subject thereto will become available for future grant or sale under the 2021 Plan (unless the 2021 Plan has terminated).
-With respect to stock appreciation rights, only the net shares actually issued will cease to eavailable under the 2021 Plan and all remaining shares under stock appreciation rights will remain available for future issuance under the 2021 Plan (unless the 2021 Plan has terminated).
-Subject to the exceptions listed above, shares that have actually been issued under the 2021 Plan under any award will not be returned to the 2021 Plan; Shares used to pay the exercise price of an award or to satisfy the tax withholding obligations related to an award will become available for future grant or sale under the 2021 Plan.
-To the extent an award is paid out in cash rather than shares, the cash payment will not result in a reduction in the number of shares available for issuance under the 2021 Plan.
+With respect to stock appreciation rights only the net shares actually issued will cease to be available under the 2021 Plan has terminated).
+Subject to the exceptions listed above, shares that have actually been issued under the 2021 Plan under any award will not be returned to the 2021 Plan; Shares used to pay the exercise price of an award or to satisfy the tax withholding obligations related to an award will not result in a reduction in the number of shares available for issuance under the 2021 Plan.